 Three weeks later, I received an invitation to attend and I was elated!
-Along with 49 others, I showed up to the security gate and had an experience I will never forget.
+Along with 49 others, I showed up at the security gate and had an experience I will never forget.

-This 1,700 square foot garden is located on the front lawn and is a good walk from the White House.
+This 1,700-square-foot garden is located on the front lawn and is a good walk from The White House.
 Just before we got to the garden, we detoured and visited the beehive.
 There is only one beehive but it produces about 170 pounds of honey a year!
-The White House chefs use the honey whenever they can to replace sugar.
+The White House chefs use honey whenever they can to replace sugar.

 The garden was beautiful.
-Small plots were aesthetically arranged and I saw bell peppers, different kinds of lettuce like red leaf and butter lettuce, broccoli, chard, pac choi and so much more.
-They have even managed to grow a papaya tree and this year yields their third crop.
+Small plots were aesthetically arranged.
+I saw bell peppers, different kinds of lettuce, like red leaf and butter lettuce, broccoli, chard, bok choy, and so much more.
+They have even managed to grow a papaya tree, and they have had crops for the last few years.
 I especially appreciated the herb section of the garden.
-The chefs often come and get fresh herbs to prepare foods for the president and his family and for state dinners.
+The chefs often come and get fresh herbs to prepare food for the president and his family and for state dinners.

 Who gets to pick what grows there?
-The chefs learn what fruits and vegetables the family likes to eat and in turn talk to the gardeners to determine what they can grow in each season.
+The chefs learn what fruits and vegetables the family likes to eat.
+In turn, they talk to the gardeners to determine what they can grow in each season.
 The excess produce is donated to the soup kitchens within the D.C. area.